 - Snowflake scrap inspiration

-BUNDLE BONUS – I bought the Snowflake Wishes Stamp Set and coordinating So Many Snowflakes Dies using a single ‘bundle’ item number.
+BUNDLE BONUS – I bought the Painted Labels Dies with the Painted Poppies Stamp Set (not used today) using a single ‘bundle’ item number.
 That meant I saved 10% off the cost of buying the two items separately.
 I’ve included a link to the bundle in case you want to look explore this option.
-Also available in a bundle is the Painted Labels Dies with the Painted Poppies Stamp Set (not used today).
-I’ve included a link to that bundle too.